AnonyMaggie/Anonymized/README.md

 - For instruction-based subject-driven image editing, we provide a file `MIGEBench_extract_entity.py` to extract the entity in generated images, which can be used to evaluate the model's entity-preserving ability on **MIGEBench**.
 To set up Grounded SAM, follow the instructions in the [GroundingDINO GitHub](https://github.com/IDEA-Research/GroundingDINO) and the [Segment Anything GitHub](https://github.com/facebookresearch/segment-anything).

 ## MIGEBench

-The following benchmark files are available on [Hugging Face](https://huggingface.co/datasets/EurekaTian/MIGEBench):

 - `MIGEbench`
     - `add_bench.json`